nosyntax-io/nosyntax-foundation/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This section is for tech enthusiasts who want to learn how our service works or are interested in an educational guide.
+This section is for tech enthusiasts who want to learn how nosyntax works or are interested in an educational guide.

 ### Prerequisites